 3) Follow-Up Screening: Any student found to be in violation of this policy and administrative regulation will be subject to follow-up screening.
 Such follow-up screening will take place approximately one hundred (100) days after the student has received a positive test result.

-4) Transfer Students: All transfer students shall submit to screening for drug usage on a date as soon as possible after applying for admission.
+4) Transfer Students: All transfer students shall submit to screening for drug use on a date as soon as possible after applying for admission.
 Admission is not complete until the screening has taken place and results showing the absence of drug usage are obtained.

 DRUG SCREENING METHOD

 MCHS will use hair-sampling procedures for the purposes of policy implementation.
 Normally, a small sample of head hair will be collected from the students by trained personnel.
 However, if a sample of head hair cannot be obtained, body hair collected from the arm or leg will be used for the drug screening method.Notification of test results will be given to the Principal or Drug Screening Coordinator of the program by the drug testing company.
-Parents or guardians and students shall be notified of a positive test result as soon as possible by the Principal or designee by phone call.
+Parents or guardians and students shall be notified of a positive test result as soon as possible by the Principal or designee by a phone call.
 A letter will be sent home approximately within 2 weeks on a negative result.

 The substance abuse professional shall be required to advise the school if the student fails to follow the plan of treatment.
 Upon completion of necessary treatment, the student must submit to follow-up testing as above set forth.
-All costs associated with assessment, treatment and follow-up testing shall be borne by the student or the student’s parents or guardians.
+All costs associated with assessment, treatment

 The high school will make reasonable attempts to keep information respecting positive drug tests and the follow-up procedures of the school confidential.